So you need to add some business casual shirts to your wardrobe but aren’t sure where to look or what to look for?

-Business casual shirts include any dress shirt that you would wear with a suit and tie.
+The best shirts to wear as part of business casual attire are dress shirts that you would wear with a professional suit and tie.
 However, you’re not restricted to only the most formal fabrics and styles.

-How informal depends from office to office.
-But I recommend that you err on the more formal side before you start wearing polo shirts to work.
+How informal you can go with your shirts depends from office to office.
+But you should generally err on the more formal side before you start wearing polo shirts to work.

 Where to Buy the Best Business Casual Shirts for Men